 - A semi near-real-time soil moisture service with data being available with a ~15 day delay.

 - Based on the ESA CCI Soil Moisture datasets, ~1 version behind in algorithm improvements.

 The active datasets are generated by EUMETSAT H-SAF (ASCAT-A and -B) and the Microwave Remote Sensing Group at TU Wien (ERS data).
 All passive datasets within ESA CCI/C3S Soil Moisture are processed using the LPRMv6 algorithms, designed and implemented by VanderSat.
-The merging of the active and passive datasets is mostly done by the Microwave Remote Sensing Group at TU Wien.
+The merging of the active and passive datasets is mostly done by the Climate and Environmental Remote Sensing Group at TU Wien

 For more information on our scientific research activities, please see the publications to view the scientific publications of our team.